usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 In order to be considered verifier compromise resistant, public keys stored by the verifier SHALL use approved cryptography and SHALL provide at least the minimum security strength specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).

 Other verifier compromise resistant secrets SHALL use approved hash algorithms and the underlying secrets SHALL have at least the minimum security strength specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).
-Note that secrets (such as memorized secrets) having lower complexity SHALL NOT be considered verifier compromise resistant when hashed because of the potential to defeat the hashing process through dictionary lookup or exhaustive search.
+Secrets (such as memorized secrets) having lower complexity SHALL NOT be considered verifier compromise resistant when hashed because of the potential to defeat the hashing process through dictionary lookup or exhaustive search.

 #### <a name="replay"></a>5.2.8.
 Replay Resistance